-Phoenix Petroleum Philippines led the latest price rollback of as much as P1.10 per liter effective 6 am Sunday.
+Phoenix Petroleum Philippines led the latest oil price rollback of P1.10 per liter effective 2 p.m.
+Saturday to reflect the movement of world oil prices.